hifiocean/arduino-volume-controls/README.md

 3. PGA2310 (SPI)
 4. WM8816 (SPI)

-The sketches have mimimal functionality and, while useful, are not meant to be production code.
+The sketches have minimal functionality and, while useful, are not meant to be production code.

 The sketched depend on the Encoder library (https://www.pjrc.com/teensy/td_libs_Encoder.html) for interfacing an incremental rotary encoder and on Adafruit_LiquidCrystal for using the I2C backpack for 2x16 character LCD.